Farmers Are Using Technology to Adapt to a Changing Climate

 Technology already is leading us along this promising path.
 GMOs allow farmers to grow more food safely than ever before.
 The EU has blocked European farmers like me from taking full advantage of this tool, but we see how it has helped farmers in other parts of the developed world as well as smallholders like my friend Motlatsi Musi in South Africa.

 The emerging science of gene editing also holds incredible potential.
-It could help crops improve their productivity as they fight weeds and pests and grapple with droughts, floods, heat, frost, and more.
+It could help crops improve their productivity as they fight weeds and pests and grapple with droughts, inondations, Chauffer, gel, et plus.
 Scientists may even figure out how to have them pull additional carbon dioxide out of the atmosphere.

 My biggest concern is too much focus on what we can’t change and not enough on trying to adapt.
 Rather than panicking about an environmental doomsday, let’s embrace the ability of technology and the willingness of farmers to make our world a better place.